AI for Good

 A look at how new technologies can be put to use in the creation of a more just society.

 Artificial Intelligence (AI) is not likely to make humans redundant.
 Nor will it create superintelligence anytime soon.
-But it will make huge advances in the next two decades, revolutionize medicine, entertainment, and transport, transform jobs and markets, and vastly increase the amount of information that governments and companies have about individuals.
+But it will make huge advances in the next two decades, revolutionizing medicine, entertainment, and transport, transforming jobs and markets, and vastly increasing the amount of information that governments and companies have about individuals.

-But the direction of AI development is not preordained.
-Acemoglu argues for its potential to create shared prosperity and bolster democratic freedoms.
-But directing it to that task will take great effort: It will require new funding and regulation, new norms and priorities for developers themselves, and regulations over new technologies and their applications.
+Yet the direction of AI development is not preordained.
+Acemoglu argues for AI's potential to create shared prosperity and bolster democratic freedoms.
+But directing it to that task will take great effort.
+It will require new funding and regulation, new norms and priorities for developers themselves, and regulations of new technologies and their applications.

-At the intersection of technology and economic justice, this book will bring together experts--economists, legal scholars, policy makers, and developers--to debate these challenges and consider what steps tech companies can do take to ensure the advancement of AI does not further diminish economic prospects of the most vulnerable groups of population.
+At the intersection of technology and economic justice, this book brings together experts—economists, legal scholars, policy makers, and developers—to debate these challenges and consider what steps tech companies can do take to ensure the advancement of AI does not further diminish economic prospects of the most vulnerable groups of population.